 If you struggle to walk because of persistent hip pain, it’s time to consider your options for treatment.
-The specialists at Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, understand how disruptive hip pain can be.
+The specialists at Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, understand how disruptive hip pain can be.
 The team offers comprehensive diagnostic and treatment services to ease pain and restore your hip function based on your individual needs.
 Don’t delay an evaluation for chronic hip pain.
 You can book an appointment at the Orthopaedic and Rehabilitation Centers office nearest you online or by phone today.

 There are a number of factors that can increase your risk of developing hip pain.
 If you have a family history of arthritis, you may also develop hip pain and complications as you get older.

 Other common causes of hip pain include:

 These hip injuries are commonly the result of falls, auto accidents, and sports participation.
 You can also develop hip injuries from osteoporosis, a progressive condition where you lose density in your bones, which increases your risk for brittle bones that break easily.

 If you have persistent hip pain over-the-counter medications and rest do not relieve, don’t delay an evaluation with the team at Orthopaedic and Rehabilitation Centers.

 After a physical exam and a review of your personal and family medical history, your Orthopaedic and Rehabilitation Centers specialist may suggest imaging tests, like X-rays or an MRI, to identify the cause of your hip pain.

 If the results of imaging tests aren’t enough to diagnose your condition, your doctor may recommend an arthroscopic procedure.

 This surgical procedure involves the insertion of an arthroscope with an attached camera to view the inner structure of your joint on an external monitor.